MrOrange415/7-Card-Poker-Evaluator/README.md

 odds calculator but I wanted to start with making sure I could program first and then that I could program in a clean and readable way and be able to identify made hands first.
 All feedback, criticism, flames, trolling, etc are more than welcome.
 Thanks for reading!

+Just futzing around and seeing how github works.
+DISREGARD THIS IMPORTANT MESSAGE